Max Patkin: In popular culture

-In 1988, Patkin was featured as his real life character in the romantic comedy sports film, Bull Durham.
+In 1988, Patkin was featured as his real-life character in the romantic comedy 1988 baseball film Bull Durham.

-Chuck Brodsky, the folksinger and baseball balladeer, has written a song, "Gone to Heaven", about Max.
+Chuck Brodsky, the folksinger and baseball balladeer, has written a song, "Gone to Heaven", about Patkin.
 It appeared on his 2000 release, Last of the Old Time, and was later collected on his 2002 album, The Baseball Ballads.

-The bluesman Watermelon Slim (William P. Homans) wrote and released the song "Max, The Baseball Clown" on his 2008 CD, No Paid Holidays (NorthernBlues Music Inc, Ottawa ON).
+The bluesman Watermelon Slim (William P. Homans) wrote and released the song "Max, The Baseball Clown" on his 2008 CD, No Paid Holidays (NorthernBlues Music Inc, Ottawa, Ontario).
 Homans, who grew up in the minor-league town of Asheville, watched Max Patkin do two shows in successive years in the early 1960s, and wrote a reminiscence of him more than 40 years later.